swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 * * * *

 `cat` is a terrific program, but when the file is really big, it can be annoying to use.
+Try `cat ~/shell-data/dictionary.txt`--you'll just see the end of the file.
+Most of it will go shooting off screen.
+You can probably scroll your terminal window up, but only so far for a very large file.
 The program, `less`, is useful for this case.
 Enter the following command:

-    less ~/boot-camps/shell/dictionary.txt
+    less ~/shell-data/dictionary.txt

 `less` opens the file, and lets you navigate through it.
-The commands are identical to the `man` program.
+The commands are identical to the `man` program (in fact `man` is using `less` as its "pager" on most systems).

 **Some commands in `less`**